 If you had a parent in the military who was killed in action, you could be eligible for additional Pell Grant funds if you are 24 years old or younger and enrolled in college or career school at least part-time.

 You are not eligible for a Pell Grant if you are incarcerated in a federal or state prison or are subject to an involuntary civil commitment upon completion of a jail term for a sexual offense.

-The maximum Pell grant amount for the 2012-13 school year was $5,550, but students can receive smaller amounts.
+The maximum Pell grant amount for the 2017-2018 school year was $5,920, but most students receive smaller amounts.